 Smart entrepreneurs factor this into their plans when starting a business and benefit greatly.
 A contingency plan allows you to salvage a little from your failed business.
 Be it financial salvage or just coming out with your motivation intact, you can build on this and try again.

 And don’t allow yourself to believe a contingency plan is giving up before starting.
+It’s just an essential part of a good risk management strategy.
 On the contrary, it’s a pragmatic assessment of a very real possibility.

 And as uncomfortable as it can be, a good contingency plan can mean continuing the entrepreneurial dream even after the business fails.